reviseUC73/git-commands/README.md

     test_a.py
     ...
 ```
-> TODO: Write the git command to perform each of these:

 1. Add README.md and *everything* in the `src` directory to the git staging area.
    ```
    git add README.md sec/
    ```
 2. Add `test/test_a.py` to the staging area (but not any other files).
    ```
    git add test/test_a.py